leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 - product_id: The code of products
 - product_name: The name of the products
 - order_id: The code if orders
-- add_to_cart_order: Indicates that a products has been added to current cart or not
+- add_to_cart_order: Indicates that products has been added to the current cart or not
 - reordered: Indicates that the customer has a previous order that contains the product
 - user_id: the code for each customer
 - eval_set: Contains prior, train and test.
-It  indicates if the entry is from previous order or it has to be predicted.
-The test entries will be remove from taring model.
+It indicates if the entry is from previous orders or it has to be predicted.
+The test entries will be removed from dataset.
 - order_number: Indicates that that particular order is nth order of that particular customer
 - order_dow: Indicates that order had been put in what day of the week
 - order_hour_of_day: The hour of the order
-- days_since_prior_order: Indicates there are how many days since previous order of each customer
+- days_since_prior_order: Indicates there are how many days since the previous order of each customer
 ### Dealing with the size of data
 The data were larger than my laptop can handle.
 One solution was to use cloud servers such as [google colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
-It provides a free Jupyter notebook running on cloud.
-In this service you have option to use a CPU accelerator or a GPU accelerator one.
+It provides a free Jupyter notebook running on the cloud.
+In this service, you have options to use a CPU accelerator or a GPU accelerator one.
 The GPU accelerator was used in this project by going to "Runtime" > "Change runtime type".
-The data were downloaded from the kaggle ste then uploaded to the google drive to use in the code.
+The data were downloaded from the kaggle site then uploaded to the google drive to use in the code.
 To get access to the files on google drive an authorization code it necessary which will be given by a linked.
-Basically,you need to click on the link, log in to you google account and copy and then past the authorization code into provided empty box.
+Basically, you need to click on the link, log in to your google account and copy and then past the authorization code into provided empty box.

 Furthermore, some data were deleted from the program to recover more memory in the system, whenever those data were no longer required.